notional-labs/cosmos-sdk/x/bank/spec/02_keepers.md

 outside the expected rules of the state machine, invariants are likely to be broken and could result in a halted network.

-By providing the `x/bank` module with a blocklisted set of addresses or calling `AddBlockedAddr`, `RemoveBlockedAddr` to update blocked addresses, an error occurs for the operation if a user or client attempts to directly or indirectly send funds to a blocklisted account, for example, by using [IBC](http://docs.cosmos.network/master/ibc/).
+By providing the `x/bank` module with a blocklisted set of addresses, an error occurs for the operation if a user or client attempts to directly or indirectly send funds to a blocklisted account, for example, by using [IBC](http://docs.cosmos.network/master/ibc/).

 ## Common Types